JoseLuisHD/JoseLuisHD/README.md

 <h2 align="left">Hi 👋!
-My name is Jose Luis and I'm a Software Engineer, from Mexico</h2>
+My name is Jose Luis and I'm a Computer Systems Engineer, from Mexico</h2>

 ###